-(2) Where the Authority, a Receiver and or a Special 25 Manager has been appointed by the High Court in respect of a seized or frozen property, during the pendency of such appointment, it shall be deemed that all rights of such property have been vested in the Authority or in the Receiver and or the Special Manager as the case may be.
+- 83. (1) Where an order for the protection, preservation and management of a property suspected to be proceeds of crime is made in respect of a seized or frozen property, the Authority, any other public authority or Receiver or a Special Manager appointed by the High Court shall be entitled, subject to conditions imposed and directions of the High Court, to the possession, custody, use and control of such property during the operational period of such order. - (2) Where the Authority, a Receiver or a Special Manager has been appointed by the High Court in respect of a seized or frozen property, during the pendency of such appointment, it shall be deemed that all rights of such property have been vested in the Authority or the Receiver or the Special Manager as the case may be. - (3) Where the Authority, a Receiver or a Special Manager has been appointed by the High Court in respect of a seized or frozen property, the Authority, or the Receiver or the Special Manager, as the case may be, shall be entitled to bring or defend any action or any other legal proceedings in his official name in relation to such property.

-- (3) Where the Authority, a Receiver or a Special Manager has been appointed by the High Court in respect of a seized or frozen property, the Authority, or the Receiver or the Special Manager, as the case may be, shall be entitled to 5 bring or defend any action or any other legal proceedings in his official name in relation to such property. - 84.
-(1) For the purposes of this Act, the Authority, shall Authority to be empowered to function as a Receiver or as a Special function as Receiver Manager in term of this Part of this Act.
+84. (1) For the purposes of this Act, the Authority, shall be empowered to function as a Receiver or as a Special Manager in terms of this Part of this Act.

+Registration of Receivers

-- (2) Where the Authoritys, has been established or 10 there exists any other specialized authority of the state capable of effectively protecting, preserving or managing a seized or frozen property, the High Court shall not appoint any other person to function as a Receiver or as a Special 15 Manager, unless following inquiry from Authority and upon a consideration of the nature of the seized or frozen property, the Court is of the view that the property cannot be properly protected, preserved or managed by the Authority or such other state authority. - (3) Where the Authority has not been established or is 20 not efficaciously functioning, and there does not exist any specialized agency of the state that is capable of effectively protecting, preserving and or managing the seized or frozen property, the High Court may for reasons to be recorded 25 directly consider the appointment of a Receiver or a Special Manager. - 85.
-(1) A Receiver shall be a person competent in Receivers protecting, preserving and managing a seized or frozen proceeds of crime.
-A Special Manager shall be a person 30 who possesses expertise as may be necessary to manage a particular category of seized or frozen proceeds of crime, with the view to achieving the objectives of protecting, preserving and managing suspected proceeds of crime.
+- (2) Where the Authoritys has been established or there exists any other specialized authority of the state capable of effectively protecting, preserving or managing a seized or frozen property, the High Court shall not appoint any other person to function as a Receiver or as a Special Manager, unless following inquiry from Authority and upon a consideration of the nature of the seized or frozen property, the Court is of the view that the property cannot be properly protected, preserved or managed by the Authority or such other state authority. - (3) Where the Authority has not been established or is not efficaciously functioning, and there does not exist any specialized agency of the state that is capable of effectively protecting, preserving and or managing the seized or frozen property, the High Court may for reasons to be recorded directly consider the appointment of a Receiver or a Special Manager. - 85.
+(1) A Receiver shall be a person competent in protecting, preserving and managing a seized or frozen proceeds of crime.
+A Special Manager shall be a person who possesses expertise as may be necessary to manage a particular category of seized or frozen proceeds of crime, with the view to achieving the objectives of protecting, preserving and managing suspected proceeds of crime.